April 26, 2020

 I keep a running list of ideas I want to implement, but nothing on that list fit the theme.
-I’ve said before (for example here and here) that one of the best ways to generate ideas about what to code is to get away from the computer.
+I’ve said before (for example in the power of boredom and Quadrilateral of Creativity) that one of the best ways to generate ideas about what to code is to get away from the computer.
 So I went on a walk.

 The Game of Life is so interesting because it demonstrates emergence: you start with a few squares and a simple set of rules, and you watch as complex patterns emerge.
 The patterns appear to animate, to live and die, even though in reality it’s “just” a bunch of squares turning on and off.

 Could I somehow gamify these patterns?
 What if I gave the player a goal of keeping the pattern alive for a certain amount of time?
 Or to make sure a certain percentage of cells were alive after some number of generations?
 Maybe instead of drawing the cells, they specified the rules that the cells followed?